marbetschar/marco.betschart.name/README.md

 ### Technologies I worked with

+#### as Desktop Developer

 {% hint style="info" %}
-**as Desktop Developer:** Technologies I worked with developing graphical applications running on a desktop computer.
+Technologies I worked with developing graphical applications running on a desktop computer.
 {% endhint %}

 | Scope | I worked with |